zkrising/Tachi/docs/docs/game-support/seeds.md

 ## Tables and Folders

-You'll probably want to create atleast one table and some folders for your game.
+You'll probably want to create at least one table and some folders for your game.

 There are various utilities for this, like `scripts/rerunners/add-level-version-folders.js` for creating a traditional "Level 1, Level 2, Level 3" kind of table.